chinenual/synergize/seq/syn2midi.md

 In this release, transpose events are ignored.
 See the discussion above regarding Track buttons.
 If a virtual playback mode is added to the converted, transpose will be supported.

-###
+### Inbound MIDI

+Inbound MIDI events are emitted to a separate track since in the original recording, they were intended to control "other" instruments (not the Synergy itself).

 ### Tempo

-NOTE:  This may change: I am investigating SMPTE mode MIDI format - that may allow millisecond based timing directly in the MIDI file without requiring the user to select a tempo BPM.
+**NOTE**:  The following may change: I am investigating SMPTE mode MIDI format - that may allow millisecond based timing directly in the MIDI file without requiring the user to select a tempo BPM.

 The Synergy has no strict concept of "tempo" (there is no metronome or "click").
 Events are recorded in terms of clock time (milliseconds since the last event).
 The Sequencer Speed can change the rate that events are played back, but there is no inherent "beats per minute" recorded in the sequencer.
 Any correspondence between the sequencer speed and a musical tempo is up to the user to make.